to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * Update now and check new content elements in the Hub.
 * Update: Coding standard updates for better compatibility with WPEngine;
-* Update: Minimized package size for saving content operations to increase performance;
+* Update: Minimized package size for save content operations to increase performance;
 * Update: Exclude option for attributes added to control attribute list for inner elements;
 * Fix: Wrong image data URL in templates downloaded from the Visual Composer Hub;
-* Fix: Editor loading issue for a body without classes;
+* Fix: Editor loading issue for body without classes;

 = 1.13.1 =
 *Release Date - 2018-02-01*

 * Update now and check new content elements in the Hub.
 * New: Video Player - add self-hosted video from Media Library to your website and control 'Play' icon design
-* New: Typewriter Heading - add an interactive heading with typewriter animation to drag your customer attention to a specific title or keyword
+* New: Typewriter Heading - add interactive heading with typewriter animation to drag your customer attention to specific title or keyword
-* Fix: Changed post access check-in Post grid
+* Fix: Changed post access check in Post grid
-* Fix: JavaScript error in a tree view which was fired in certain scenarios
+* Fix: Javascript error in tree view which was fired in certain scenarios
 * Fix: Background zoom effect in Design Options
 * Fix: WPML integration improvements for Design Options